Port Gamble, Washington: Preservation

 Many of the buildings are well maintained historical sites.
 Most of the town is still owned today by the mill.
 There is an old church that has been restored to its original condition.
 The St. Paul's Episcopal Church "on Rainier Avenue dates from 1870.
 Built from the same plans used for the construction of the village church in East Machias, Maine, in 1836."
 Many of the remnants of the colonial architecture are left behind from the settlers who had come from Maine such as Pope and Talbot.
 The National Park Service has cited Port Gamble as "the finest example of a nineteenth century Pacific Coast logging community."
 The Port Gamble Historical Museum tells the history of the town and how the Pope and Talbot mill impacted the community.
 The general store was the "first building [that] was constructed in 1853 on the mill site, a 'rough structure' built of lumber shipped from Maine and shingled with cedar split cut nearby.
 Employees picked up paychecks at the office.
 The store sold coffee, pickles, boots, crockery, brooms, windows, toys, gloves, tools and other goods to employees, settlers, sailors, loggers, and the S'kallam tribe."

 A general store still stands in the town, renovated to its 1916 form and now a tourist attraction.
 The town has an Old Mills Days festival that keeps alive the spirit of the mill.
 Port Gamble gives out pamphlets for a walking tour to the historic buildings.

 The preservation of the town of Port Gamble began in the mid-1960s, when Pope & Talbot rebuilt and restored thirty houses and buildings, located utilities underground, and installed gas street lamps.
 In 1966, Port Gamble was declared a National Historic Landmark.
 One of the oldest houses in Port Gamble that is still standing is the Thompson house, built in 1859 and owned by James A. Thompson.

 Events

 The annual Old Mill Days festival takes place over the course of three days during early July and encompasses the entire downtown area.
 The event includes craft and food stands, a logging show, fireworks, and various other forms of entertainment.

 In popular culture

 Port Gamble was the setting of and filming location for the 2010 film ZMD: Zombies of Mass Destruction.
-The Walker-Ames House and Port Gamble were settings for a supernatural horror film under production, Squatter.
-Best-selling author Gregg Olsen made Port Gamble the setting for his "Empty Coffin" series of books, which include Betrayal and Envy.
-Author M.M.
-Atkinson made Port Gamble and the Walker-Ames House the setting for her debut novel The Ghost from Nowhere.
+Author Gregg Olsen made Port Gamble the setting for his "Empty Coffin" series of books, which include Betrayal and Envy.